 The parties in these mediations have included a wide variety of domestic and international individuals, class representatives and institutions, including developers, banks, mortgage lenders, realtors, contractors, broker dealers, financial planners, software companies, recording artists, record labels, professional athletes, insurance companies, automobile dealerships, major oil companies, engineering firms, law firms, CPA firms, medical practices, international exporters and importers, pharmaceutical companies, aviation concerns, hospitals, physicians, teacher’s unions, produce companies, tobacco companies, hotels, religious institutions, international retailers, appraisers, an Indian tribe and the SEC, CFTC, DOJ, DOL, FDIC, U.S. Department of Agriculture, the Federal Bureau of Prisons, the State of Florida and certain counties and municipalities.

 The amounts of money in dispute in the cases mediated have ranged from very small to $2 billion.
-It is not at all uncommon to mediate disputes in excess of $1 million and David has mediated a number of disputes well in excess of $10 million.
+It is not at all uncommon for David to mediate disputes in excess of $1 million and he has mediated a number of disputes well in excess of $10 million.